cpw/cpw.github.io/MinecraftMappingData.md

 didn't already have, and potentially puts in jeopardy abilities we previously _did_ have.

 ## TLDR
-In my opinion, the mapping information is legal poison, and should not be used in any published artifact by any mod or mod framework.
-I hope Mojang can clarify this and remove the poison, to allow impactful transformation of modding.
+The mapping information has the potential to be truly transformative, and I'm certain that Mojang and Microsoft had nothing but those intentions in mind when they did this.
+However, in my opinion, the mapping information with this license is legal poison, and should not be used in any published artifact by any mod or mod framework.
+I sincerely hope Mojang can clarify this and remove the poison, to allow impactful transformation of modding.

 [1]: https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a